 Consider ways these methods can be included in your practices.

-Pillar 4: Agency
+Principle 4: Agency

 As stakeholders who care about a collection of historical records, we should ask ourselves, “Who is doing the labor to collect, manage, and preserve these records?
 Who is empowered to make decisions about them?”